ngrok allows you to expose a web server running on your local machine to the internet. Just tell ngrok what port your web server is listening on.

 ngrok tls -region=us -hostname=secure.example.com 443

-terminating TLS connections for you.
+Terminating TLS connections

 ngrok tls -region=us -hostname secure.example.com -key /path/to/tls.key -crt /path/to/tls.crt 80